ZHaskell/docs/Z-IO/Network.md

             -> IO ()
 ```

 Loop receiving(`recvUDPLoop`) can be faster since it can reuse the receiving buffer internally.
-Unlike TCP server above, UDP worker function is called on current haskell thread instead of a forked one.
-If you have heavy computations to do within the worker function, consider using 'forkBa' from `Z.IO.UV.Manager`(a function similar to `forkIO`, but with active thread balancing, or a producer-consumer architecture.
+Unlike the TCP server above, the UDP worker function is called on the current Haskell thread instead of a forked one.
+If you have heavy computations within the worker function, consider using `forkBa` from `Z.IO.UV.Manager` (a function similar to `forkIO`, but with active thread balancing or a producer-consumer architecture).